-Trump has not offered Carson U.S. housing post: spokesman
+Trump has not offered Carson housing post: Carson spokesman

 WASHINGTON President-elect Donald Trump has not extended an offer to retired neurosurgeon and former presidential rival Ben Carson to head the Department of Housing and Urban Development, a Carson spokesman said on Wednesday, disputing a report by the Wall Street Journal.

 "Trump did not make an offer," Carson spokesman Armstrong Williams told Reuters.
 "He asked him to consider HUD.
-Nothing has been offered and no decision has been made."
+Nothing has been offered and no decision has made."

 The Wall Street Journal earlier had cited Williams as saying Carson had been offered the post and had accepted.
-The Journal later corrected its story to say Carson was being considered for the HUD job.

 "@realDonaldTrump is considering @RealBenCarson for a cabinet post.
 Dr. Carson is prayerfully & seriously considering," Armstrong said on Twitter.
 On Tuesday, Armstrong had told Reuters that Trump had asked Carson to consider taking the post and that Carson was considering it.